 Guidelines and tips

-Apply the following tips to your application development and integration of the IBM Tealeaf iOS SDK:
+Apply the following tips to your application development and integration of the Acoustic Tealeaf iOS SDK:

 - Use the killswitch to control logging of the iOS application